Why Unicorns Won’t Quit Sugar!

 Stories of suffering due to the crashing of metabolism (leading to chronic illness), arising out of extended periods of sugar restriction, are far from rare.
 But they are nowhere near as popularly publicized as the so called success stories.

 “Exacerbated atherosclerosis occurred on the LCHP [low carb high protein] diet independent of significant alterations in traditional atherogenic serum lipids, serum inflammatory markers and histological indicators of inflammatory infiltration…an impaired ability to restore vascular function could accelerate atherogenesis despite comparable injury and inflammation.”

 “An understanding of the mechanisms of aging is important for prevention of age-related diseases…Lipid accumulation in hepatocytes and morphological aberrations and hypertrophy in pancreatic islets were also promoted by a high-fat diet and aging…a high-fat diet accelerated aging in the liver…”

-The least common (but possibly most beneficial) approach might be a diet free of PUFA and limiting problematic starchy fibrous complex carbs, with sufficient protein and nutrients from milk, cheese and gelatin, and an abundance of sugar from sweet ripe juicy fruits, fruit juice, white sugar, honey, and even some sugary sodas or – as they are called in far away mythical lands – soft drinks.
+I’m not a doctor, or an expert of any sort, but I believe that there is a great deal of powerful evidence pointing to the conclusion that the most beneficial approach might be the least common approach, that is a diet free of PUFAs and limiting problematic starchy fibrous complex carbs, with sufficient protein and nutrients from milk, cheese and gelatin, and an abundance of sugar from sweet ripe juicy fruits, fruit juice, white sugar, honey, and even some sugary sodas or – as they are called in far away mythical lands – soft drinks.